 Frequently Asked Questions (FAQ)

+Can I use the projector while it’s charging?
 Yes, almost all mini projectors are designed to be used while plugged into a power source.
 This is ideal for movie marathons or when the battery is running low.

+Do I need a screen for my mini projector?
 While a dedicated projector screen will always provide the best image quality, it’s not strictly necessary.
 A smooth, white, or light-colored wall works very well as a substitute for casual viewing.

+How do I connect my phone to the projector?
 You can connect your phone wirelessly using the screen mirroring feature.
 For iPhones, this is typically done via AirPlay.
 For Android devices, it’s often called Miracast, Smart View, or simply Screen Cast.
 Ensure both your phone and the projector are on the same WiFi network.

+Is the built-in speaker good enough?
 The built-in speakers on most mini projectors are usually weak (around 3-5 watts).
 They are adequate for a quiet, small room, but for any serious movie watching or for use outdoors, connecting to a Bluetooth speaker is highly recommended for a better audio experience.

+Can a mini projector with Bluetooth and WiFi replace my TV?
 While it’s possible, there are trade-offs.
 Projectors work best in dark environments, whereas TVs excel in bright rooms.
 Lamp life is another consideration, as projector bulbs have a finite lifespan.
 For many, a mini projector serves as an excellent secondary or portable screen rather than a primary TV replacement.

 Final Thoughts